sandervoerman/channels/README.md

 By contrast, the object returned by a channel when you use `async with` may be passed onward to delegate production to another coroutine, as shown in the first example at the top of this document.

+## Combining asynchronous and synchronous iteration

+The `StreamChannel` class provides additional reading and writing methods that allow sending multiple items, or even synchronous unsized iterators, through the channel without passing control back to the event loop for every single item.